 In addition, SMILE-II can detect the direction of fast neutron simultaneously.
-Solar proton precipitation at the Polar region is also considered to dissociate the atmosphere similar to REP. Solar protons with its energy $> \sim 10$ MeV generates secondary fast neutrons which penetrate to the stratosphere.
-Thus, our experiment may observe both REP and Solar proton precipitation simultaneously.
+Solar proton precipitation at the Polar region is also considered to dissociate the atmosphere similar to REP. Solar protons with its energy > ~MeV generates secondary fast neutrons which penetrate to the stratosphere.
+Thus, our experiment will observe both REP and Solar proton precipitation simultaneously.

-We have a plan to launch SMILE-II from Kiruna, Esrange in 2013 with long duration flight around the Northern polar cap, corresponding to the solar maximum activity.
+We sheedule to launch SMILE-II from Kiruna, Esrange in 2013 with one day test flight and in 2014 with a long duration flight around the Northern polar cap, corresponding to the solar maximum activity.
+Now, we are constructing the SMILE-II Flight Model and will complete it until the end of this year.